TOPIC: SOURCE CODE

 Carrying colour coding across multi-line custom log messages in SAS

-Custom error messages are good to add to SAS macros but you can get inconsistent colouration of the message text in multi-line messages.
+16th February 2022While custom error messages are good to add to SAS macros, you can get inconsistent colouration of the message text in multi-line messages.
 That was something that I just overlooked until I recently came across a solution.
-That is to use a hyphen at the end of the ERROR/WARNING/NOTE prefix instead of the more usual colon.
-Any prefixes ending on a hyphen are not included in the log text and the colouration ignores the carriage return that ordinary would change the text colour to black.
+That uses a hyphen at the end of the ERROR/WARNING/NOTE prefix instead of the more usual colon.
+Any prefixes ending with a hyphen are not included in the log text, and the colouration ignores the carriage return that ordinary would change the text colour to black.
 The simple macro below demonstrates the effect.

 Macro Code: